Wollw/RadioDance/README.md

 ----

-I was sick of SSHing into my server to play music in the living room and was realized I hadn't coded anything over the weekend so figured I'd do something new.
+I was sick of SSHing into my server to play music in the living room and realized I hadn't coded anything over the weekend so figured I'd do something new.
 I played around with Node.js before but it turns out I'm much more comfortable with Perl than Javascript.
 I found Dancer to be a breath of fresh air and a lot of fun to use.